tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Setting private access to the Amazon S3 bucket](Images/amazon-s3-private-access.png)

-* Now, on the Amazon S3 console, note that your new bucket has been created and it has `Not Public` access.
+* Now, on the Amazon S3 console, note that your new bucket has been created, and it has `Not Public` access.

 * Adding files to a bucket is easy.
 Click on the name of your new bucket, next click on the "Upload" button and add the file you want to store in the bucket.
 Continue by clicking on the "Upload" button and you are done.